blake-espeland/blake-espeland/README.md

 I love people, animals, and nature... maybe because they're all the same thing?
 I guess I'm not that interesting after all.

-Pro-piracy, pro-FOSS, anti-DRM.
-Decentralized is best.
+Pro-FOSS, anti-DRM, decentralized is best.

 Just tryna keep this space rock livable 🌎🌍🌏.